Dimensional analysis: History

 The origins of dimensional analysis have been disputed by historians.

-The first written application of dimensional analysis has been credited to an article of François Daviet at the Turin Academy of Science.
-Daviet had the master Lagrange as teacher.
+The first written application of dimensional analysis has been credited to François Daviet, a student of Joseph-Louis Lagrange, in a 1799 article at the Turin Academy of Science.

-His fundamental works are contained in acta of the Academy dated 1799.

 This led to the conclusion that meaningful laws must be homogeneous equations in their various units of measurement, a result which was eventually later formalized in the Buckingham π theorem.

 Simeon Poisson also treated the same problem of the parallelogram law by Daviet, in his treatise of 1811 and 1833 (vol I, p.
 39).
 In the second edition of 1833, Poisson explicitly introduces the term dimension instead of the Daviet homogeneity.

 In 1822, the important Napoleonic scientist Joseph Fourier made the first credited important contributions based on the idea that physical laws like F = ma should be independent of the units employed to measure the physical variables.